AskMeAgain/Event-Meshinery/README.md

 Here "result_topic" and "input_topic" are event-keys and passed to the Source:

     var task = MeshineryTaskFactory.<String, TestContext>builder()
-        .inputSource(inputSource) //this is a kafka input source for example .defaultOutputSource(defaultOutput) //this is a kafka output source for example .read(INPUT_KEY, executor) //reading from kafka topic
+        .connector(connector)                //this is a kafka input and output connector for example .read(INPUT_KEY, executor)           //reading from kafka topic
-        .process(testContextProcessor) //processing etc
+        .process(x -> x)                     //processing etc
         .write("result_topic");              //writing event to "result_topic"

-Obviously, you can mix and match these sources and even write your own.
-They only implement a single interface function
+You can mix and match these sources and even write your own.
+They only implement a single interface function.

 Currently supported are the following state sources: